 It’s a good idea to become familiar with these new questions types.
-The 2016 NCEES Practice Exam does not include any of these types of questions, but we will be including some of these in our courses.
+The 2019 NCEES Practice Exam has some of these type of questions, and those are assigned in our courses.

 CBT – Greater Flexibility, but Is It Really an Advantage?

 The flexibility of the CBT exam certainly makes it easier for you to fit the exam into your schedule and to keep taking more swings at it in a shorter period of time.
 But are these really advantages?
 Passing the PE Exam requires more than just taking a whack at it until you pass.
 It requires a serious commitment to the task of mastering the knowledge and skills required to pass.
 Human nature being what it is, having the specific date of the Pencil-and-Paper exam means you must make a commitment knowing there is no turning back.
 Not so with the CBT exam.
 Human nature works against you there.
-It will be easy to put off taking the exam, letting all manner of life events keep you from taking it.
-Even if you pick a day, you can easily change it, and if something happens on the morning of the exam, it is easy to reschedule.
+It can be easy to put off taking the exam, letting all manner of life events keep you from taking it.
+Even if you pick a day, you can easily change it.
 The value of that flexibility can evaporate into thin air if you never actually make the commitment and stick to it.